• Report an IT Security Incident

 Contracts with External Parties

 Contracts with external parties and agreements committing university funds require a high level of authentication with an appropriate audit trail.
 There are a limited number of university employees with signature authority for these types of transactions.
 Electronic signatures for these cases are acceptable if the authorized party has a valid personal digital certificate, which is an electronic file used to prove that a document or email was signed by that individual.
-ITS can assist units with obtaining digital certificates from approved sources (“certificate authorities”).
+Mason’s preferred digital signature service is DocuSign and more information on DocuSign at Mason may be found here.

 Additionally, submission of grant proposals often requires signatures on: cover letters to sponsors, Federal SF 424 application forms, non-federal application forms, representations and certifications, assurances, budgets, and confirmation of Authorized Organization Representative support.
 These signatures require university authorization/delegation as they bind the university to terms and conditions or make representations about the university.
 Electronic signatures for these cases are acceptable if the authorized party has a valid personal digital certificate from an approved certificate authority.